Early Spring!

 green them up by cutting off every discolored leaf or just the

-it's hours of work on a boxwood.
+on a yucca it's hours of work on a boxwood.

 A quicker option is to cut whole branches back to below the